 9.3.6 The cumulative impacts for Option 3 receive a negative impact for Climate Change and Waste.
 The level of regeneration on the estates will result in an increase in greenhouse gas emissions and waste generated.
 The policies also receive a negative impact regarding energy and carbon as the regeneration will also result in an increase in energy consumption.
-Mitigation measures will need to be identified to minimise any adverse impact.
+Mitigation measures will need to be identified to minimise any adverse impact in accordance with the plan policies.